 1.2.1 In Vitro Model

-Apart from animal models, recent years have seen rapid development of more sophisti- cated 3D in vitro cell culture models, including spheroid, organoid, scaffold, organ-on- a-chip and 3D bioprinting [6].
+Apart from animal models, recent years have seen rapid development of more sophisticated 3D in vitro cell culture models, including spheroid, organoid, scaffold, organ-on- a-chip and 3D bioprinting [6].

-To investigate hepatotoxicity, spheroid culture system has been a popular option.
-As opposed to the traditional 2D monolayer cell culture, spheroid culture provides a simple solution to capture spatial gradients of oxygen, drug, nutrients or signalling molecules, because cells in central and peripheral parts of the spheroid have different exposure to the culture medium.
+The spheroid cultuyre system has been commonly used to investigate hepatotoxicity. (ref?)
+As opposed to the traditional 2D monolayer cell culture, spheroid culture provides a simple solution to capture spatial gradients of oxygen, drug, nutrients or signalling molecules, because cells in central and peripheral parts of the spheroid have different exposure to the culture medium. (ref?)

 Organ-on-a-chip, or microphysiological system (MPS) is another common but more sophisticated 3D in vitro culture model.
 It utilizes microfluidic devices with specific design and electronic control to simulate the microenvironment and important physi- ological features of organs.
 MPS for liver has been relatively well developed, and it is widely used in the pharmaceutical industry for pre-clinical screening.
-Figure 2 shows a typical design [26].
-However, there are drawbacks for Liver MPS.
-It is complicated and time consuming, taking up to seven days to setup even before the intake of drug [26].
+Figure 2 shows a typical design of the device [26].
+While it has advantages, the MPS also has some limitations – it is complicated and time-consuming, taking up to 7 days to set up before drug intake [26].
 Despite efforts to increase the throughput, it remains challenging to detect and interpret the trial results of liver MPS.

 8